lamini-ai/llm-operator/README.md

 operator.train(optional_training_filepath, operator_save_path)
 ```
-Fun fact: `clf` stands for classifier, because your operator is actually routing between its operations!
+Fun fact: `clf` stands for classifier, because your operator is actually classifying a user request into different operations!

 5. Use your finetuned Operator:
 ```